Jack-42/winapi-examples/README.md

 # winapi-examples
 This repository contains examples using the WinAPI and the C programming language.

-All examples use Unicode only.

-The projects are created using Visual Studio 2019 and are contained in one solution.
+The projects are created using Visual Studio 2019 and are all included in one solution (winapi-examples.sln).